vuqv/cosmo/docs/modules/introduction.rst

 :code:`system`, is the main class that holds all the methods to define, modify and create CG system to be simulated with OpenMM.
-Class inheritance from :code:`openmm.system` with some more attributes for hpsOpenMM.
+Class inheritance from :code:`openmm.system` with some more attributes for COSMO.

 ------------------